Pino0511/portfolio/README.md

 ## 🎯 What I'm Currently Working On

-- 🔭 Building more full-stack applications
+- 🤖 Integrating more AI-powered features in web applications
+- ☘️ Building enterprise-level Spring Boot microservices
+- 📊 Exploring data visualization and analytics dashboards
-- 🌱 Learning advanced React patterns and state management
+- 🚀 Learning Docker and Kubernetes for containerization
-- 👯 Looking to collaborate on open-source projects
+- 👯 Looking to collaborate on full-stack open-source projectsologies and DevOps
-- 💬 Expanding my knowledge in cloud technologies and DevOps

 ---